-While the first generation phones offered nothing more than phone calls, mobile technologies has so evolved in recent years so much so that calls are no longer in the top 10 daily uses.
+While the first generation phones offered nothing more than phone calls, mobile technology has evolved in recent years so much so that calls are no longer in the top 10 daily uses.

-Just like the way, the form factor of a mobile evolved over the years, mobile manufacturers introduced new features that enabled mobiles to do more than the phone calls.
+Just like the way the form factor of a mobile evolved over the years, mobile manufacturers introduced new features that enabled mobiles to do more than make phone calls.

 Checking email, Facebook (NASDAQ:FB), camera and reading news formed the top five while online shopping and banking were featured in the top 10 uses of smartphones.
 At 42 percent, watching videos on YouTube was also listed as one of the daily uses of smartphones.

 The shift to the digital space has been felt across many industries, including the banking industry.
+According to research firm KPMG, “digital platforms will become the preferred and dominant business model for banks and financial institutions in the future.”
 For example, the Royal Bank of Canada (TSX:RY) revealed in June 2018 that it will put more focus on its digital platform in the coming years.
 With more people switching to its mobile banking app, the Royal Bank is looking to cut its physical banking space by 20 percent in the next five years.

 Ericsson highlighted in a report the massive potential of 5G, predicting that industry digitalization investments will generate an estimated US$619 billion revenue opportunity for telecom operators by 2026.